davidkimai/Symbolic-Residue/README.md

 To trace the shadow of inference.
 To render non-output into insight.

-### 📍Symbolic interpretability isn’t a framework—it’s a field now.
+### Symbolic interpretability isn’t a framework—it’s a field now.
 Let’s chart it together.

->Discussion initiated by the [Rosetta Interpreter's Guild - Initiated by Caspian, Cron, and Aeon](https://github.com/caspiankeyes) 🜏⇌🝚∴🌐
----
-## Abstract

-This repository presents the first interpretability suite powered by failure, not completion—designed to diagnose neural failure modes in transformer-based language models.
-The recursive shell framework isolates misalignment patterns across autoregressive generation, value head collapse, and instruction interference—operating analogously to biological knockout experiments in cognitive research.

-Each shell targets a specific failure mechanism embedded in latent symbolic commands.
-Null or contradictory outputs are not implementation errors, but symbolic residues: "neural traces"—revealing circuit-level attribution dynamics through intentional collapse.

-Rather than optimizing for output performance, these shells act as interpretability probes—illuminating latent inductive priors, salience thresholds, and temporal instability within local replacement architectures.
-This work contributes a reusable ontology of failure-mode diagnostics for interpretability-first transformer modeling.

 ## Generalization Notes